 After something as emotionally heavy and oppressive as “Attention”, I think I may need something a little light to snack on.
 Hmmm...
 Oh, perfect!
 “I Can’t Get Over You!"
-Its crisp hi-hats and midi drums are certainly a recipe for a cute, digestible little diddy.
-The shy, spaced-out delivery in the original recording remains intact with every new line being unpredictable and melodically different.
-I cannot state how petite and simultaneously groovy this song got me.
+The crisp hi-hats and midi drums are certainly a recipe for a cute, digestible little diddy.
+The shy, spaced-out delivery in the original recording remains intact with every new line being melodically unpredictable.
+I cannot overstate how petite and simultaneously groovy this song got me.
 The short rap verse reads like an awkward, but sincere love poem that translates into a romantically ambivalent yet hype performance.
-Joji himself was a huge fan of Gator’s (the pianist) solo at the end of the song to the point where he started to FREAK on the stage, convulsing and moaning as the crowd cheered and a lovely keyboard solo brought him to climax.
+Joji himself was a huge fan of Gator’s (the pianist's) solo to the point where he started to FREAK on the stage, convulsing and moaning as the crowd cheered and a lovely keyboard solo brought him to climax.

-Each Joji stage freakout signifies the TRE—I mean, T-shirt cannon time!
+The Joji freakout obviously signifies the TRE—I mean, T-shirt cannon time!
 After the undeniably clunky, medieval novelty of the TREBUCHET had run its course, SavageRealm cheered on the crowd with a simplistic, trap beat, as Joji had a blast loading and firing the cannon.
-It was time for me to gatekeep—yet again—and if knowing an exclusive song on a literal VHS tape was not enough for you, it was time for my personal favourite of his SoundCloud deep-cuts (notice the lack of parenthesis?). “you suck Charlie” is full of obtuse lyrics, and a beautiful, cut-up jazz sample that ebbs and flows so smoothly with a rich vocal texture.
+It was time for me to gatekeep—yet again—and if knowing an exclusive song on a literal VHS tape was not enough, it was time for my personal favourite of his SoundCloud deep-cuts (notice the lack of quotations?). “you suck charlie” is full of obtuse lyrics, and a beautiful, cut-up jazz sample that ebbs and flows so smoothly with a rich vocal texture.
 The dirty, downright muddy drums that drive this certified lo-fi classic gave way for a performance that was quiet and laid back but ultimately, very appreciated.

-From basically one interlude to another, he finally uses one of his interlude songs, “worldstar money,” as an actual interlude.
+From basically one interlude to another, he uses one of his more gimmicky tracks, “worldstar money,” as an actual interlude.
 The scrappy ukulele chords and fighting noises are all that accompany Joji in the opening, but as soon as the beat drops, so does his dedication to finishing the track.
-The mostly instrumental second half became another merch segment—which makes sense, but I am disappointed at the fact that he did not embrace the calming, yet chaotic vibe of the breakdown just to do another merch giveaway.
-It’s okay, I’ll give him all the love in the world anyways.
+The mostly instrumental second half became another merch segment—which makes sense, but I am disappointed at the fact that he did not embrace the calming, yet chaotic vibe of the breakdown.
+It’s okay, I’ll give him all the love in the world anyways...

 Awkward phrasing aside, “Gimme Love” went off without a hitch.
 In the first half of the song, the crowd was bouncing alongside SavageRealm, who started the "ay" chant with the support of the guitarist's killer riff playing off the instrumental’s melody.
 The upbeat, kick-snare melody brings brightness and energy to the song that was only reinforced by the alternating orange and white lights across a searing, lava background.
 If you have heard the track, you know the euphoric interlude, and the second half of the song really kicked everything into high gear.
 The once minimal string melody that signified a shift towards elegance has been replaced with a piano substitute.
 Don’t get me wrong, though, the piano version was just as great.
 That delicate, intricate sound accompanying the soaring “Ooos” as a kick drum ramped into the last momentous verse felt like a glorious climax.
 As the audience held up hand hearts, Joji ended the set by holding the last words of the track to lift the microphone stand up high in the air, screaming his love for Toronto one last time.

 You didn’t think that was the end, right?
-Come on, I expected better from you.
+Come on, I expect better from you.

 But that’s when he hit us with the kicker.
 As he held the last note on the acoustic version, the soaring synths of the original instrumental started to rise.
 Yep!
 It was an encore WITHIN an encore!
 He pressed the soundboard button that played “I’m horny as fuck right now."
 The audience giggled, immediately turning their attention sing the entire song with Joji again!
 A galaxy background lit up the stage and an inflatable raft was passed around amongst the crowd.
 The raft was tonally out-of-place, but it was a fun addition simply because it’s a RAFT at an indoor R&B concert.
 I think adding both versions of the song to the end of the setlist was a nice surprise.
 It gave me a sense of closure—especially for a shorter setlist like this.

 You thought it was over?
 Really?
 Come on, again?
 He’s gotta be contractually obligated to play the TikTok song 88rising promoted the hell out of.
-All the conspiracies about the state of Joji’s 88rising contract aside (he made Smithereens to get out of it, by the way), “Glimpse of Us” is not one of his most creative songs, but his most narratively coherent.
+All the conspiracies about Joji’s 88rising contract aside, “Glimpse of Us” is not one of his most creative, but his most narratively coherent.
 It’s his most satisfyingly raw track, and an arguably digestible sense of simplicity works hand-in-hand with Joji’s monotone, lifeless vocals.
-It was the most natural progression after the more pop-oriented sound of Nectar—a complete catharsis, and a culmination of his vocal work.
-The elegant piano arpeggios and hard-hitting chord progressions on the chorus just work so well in a live setting.
+It was the most natural progression after the more pop-oriented sound of Nectar—a complete catharsis, and a culmination of his vocal progression.
+The elegant piano arpeggios and hard-hitting chord progressions on the chorus just works so well in a live setting.
 Every word in the chorus was not just sung—it was relented, it was screamed, and it was emotionally charged.
 Did anyone care that they were singing badly?
 No. We were all there basking at the moment, unable to control ourselves.
 The energy never died, even during the final moments of the last chorus.